ShelbyTV/iOS-Guidelines/README.md

 DLog(@"Syncing the Queue")
 // output: [CoreDataUtility syncQueueRoll:] [Line 600] Syncing the Queue
 </pre>

+### UIViewController Subclass Boilerplate
+Look inside the **Sample View Controller/** folder for a template

+### SIngleton Boilerplate
+Look inside the **Sample Singleton/** folder for a template

+### Pre-Compiler Header Boilerplate
+The pre-compiler header should contain all of your global import files.
+Look inside the **Sample Pre-Compiler/** folder for a template.

 ## Modern Objective-C
 We are making use of modern Objective-C syntax that was introduced in [WWDC 2012 - Session 405](https://developer.apple.com/videos/wwdc/2012/?id=405).
 A summary of the changes can be found below: